-Your locomotive is equipped with six neoprene rubber traction tires on each rear set of flanged drivers.
-While these tires are extremely durable, you may need to replace them at some point.
+Your locomotive is equipped with two neoprene rubber traction tires on the rear set of flanged drivers.
+While these tires are extremely durable, they may occasionally need to be replaced.

-1. Remove the side rods from the wheels in order to slip the new tire over the grooved drive wheel.
-Make sure to note the position of all rods before removing.
+Remove the side rods (the rods that connect each drive wheel to the other) from the wheels in order to slip the new tire over the grooved drive wheel.
+These bolts can be loosened with a 5mm nutdriver.